Sundari-Kumar/random-forest-model/README.md

-# Random Forest Model for Classification
+# Random Forest Model for GST Analytics

 ## Overview
 This project implements a **Random Forest Classifier** to predict the target variable using a dataset of features.
 The model is optimized using **Optuna for hyperparameter tuning**, and various exploratory data analysis (EDA) techniques are used to understand the dataset.
 The project also integrates **SHAP** and **Partial Dependence Plots (PDP)** for model interpretability.